glancione/glancione/README.md

     MyCountry                            Italy

-On my Github Profile I write about things I am familiar with and things that I am learning.
+On my GitHub Profile I write about things I am familiar with and things that I am learning.
 Day to day I make things with data using python.

 ----------
 ### About Me: